 - To document the crime that was committed against you

 - To preserve evidence of the assault

 - To protect others from being sexually assaulted—most rapists are repeat offenders.
 If you report your crime it may help police identify a pattern or an assailant who has attacked others.

-- You may report the assault to the UHD Title IX/Equity and Diversity Officer, Erika Harrison at 713-221-5771.
+- You may report the assault to the Interim UHD Title IX/Equal Opportunity Officer, Lauri S. Ruiz at 713-221-5771.

 - You may report the assault to the UHS Office of Equal Opportunity Services at 713-743-8835.
 In certain circumstances, and in compliance with Title IX of the Education Amendments of 1972, the University must conduct its own investigation.